 Earl’s Court and Hammersmith private student accommodation

 Besides our West Kensington accommodation, we also offer accommodation in Earl’s Court, directly adjacent to South Kensington.
 This is a vibrant neighbourhood with abundant recreation, shopping, eating and nightlife options.
 If you want to rent private student accommodation near Imperial College, this location is as close as you can get within walking distance!
 This area is also convenient for the Royal Brompton hospital.

 We also rent out studios in Hammersmith & Fulham, across from the Charing Cross hospital campus.
 The Hammersmith & Fulham area is another popular hub for young professionals and students.
 This area is highly convenient for commuting to Imperial’s Main Campus and its campuses in Hammersmith and White City, as well as the Royal Brompton hospital, the Chelsea and Westminster hospital and the North West hospital campuses.

 Private student accommodation in Pimlico

 We provide private accommodation for students and professionals.
-If you’re studying in London and need information about student accommodation in London please visit our website Studios2let.com.
+If you’re studying in London and need information about student accommodation in London please get in touch.
 We’d be glad to help and give advice.